cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n.md

 ### Installing palera1n

 1. Open a terminal window
-1. Run `sudo /bin/sh -c "$(curl -fsSL https://static.palera.in/scripts/install.sh)"`
+1. Run `/bin/sh -c "$(curl -fsSL https://static.palera.in/scripts/install.sh)"`
+    - When prompted, press enter to install the latest release of palera1n
+    - If prompted to add something to "PATH", type `Y` and press enter.

 ### Running palera1n